Assembling our Sex Robot

 - USB cable: used for connecting the Arduino to a computer in order to pass data back and forth.

-- Battery case: Holds 2 AA batteries that will power the vibrator and Arduino (not included in the kit).
+- Battery case: Holds 2 AA batteries that will power the vibrator and Arduino.

 - Vibrator: A small motor encased in a plastic shell.
 Has a wire that can be attached to an Arduino SHIELD so that it can receive digital signals.
 Used for entertainment as well as for learning to program.

 - Battery adapter: Can be used to power the vibrator with a 9 volt battery instead of relying on power from a computer and 2 AA batteries (make it portable!).

 - Arduino: Converts computer programs into signals that can be understood by simple electronic devices like LEDs, speakers, and motors.